-From injuries resulting from a single worker trying to lug 500 lb loads across a plant, to efficiency losses from dedicating a full team to schlep a 1-ton piece into position, material handling tools and strategies can be a critical component to the productivity and well-being of any plant.
+From injuries resulting from a single worker trying to lug 500-pound loads across a plant to efficiency losses from dedicating a full team to schlep a 1-ton piece into position, material handling tools and strategies can be a critical component to the productivity and well-being of any plant.

 But what happens when you take that to the extreme?

-Massive manufacturing projects—whether it's building planes and trains or tempering 150,000 lb of aluminum tubing—present a whole new level of material handling complications.
+Massive manufacturing projects—whether it's building planes and trains or tempering 150,000 pounds of aluminum tubing—present a whole new level of material handling complications.

 For these manufacturers, there aren't a lot of options out there to help.

 "A lot of these companies try to use forklifts or other gas-powered equipment that aren't environmentally or employee-friendly to move these loads," explains Ryan Blesi, vice president of material handling at Nu-Star Inc. "Other companies install expensive chain drives underneath the floor to handle them."

 While these techniques do get the job done, they aren't exactly ideal situations, Blesi says.